Skip to main content

 Data can only be compromised if it can be read.

-Required by ISO/IEC 27001, GLBA, GDPR, PCI DSS, and other standards and regulations, encryption is an efficient way to secure your data.
-First, it’s recommended to encrypt critical records and information on your customers: personally identifiable information (PII), clients’ income, collection history, credit score, etc. Information about any financial transactions such as payment histories, deposit balances, purchases, and account numbers must also be encrypted.
+Encryption is an efficient way to secure your data and is required by ISO/IEC 27001, GLBA, GDPR, PCI DSS, and NIS2, among other standards and regulations.
+First, it’s recommended to encrypt critical records and information on your customers and clients: personally identifiable information (PII), income levels, collections history, credit score, etc. Information security in the banking sector also involves encrypting financial transaction data such as payment histories, deposit balances, purchases, and account numbers.

 To protect your data in full, look for cybersecurity solutions for financial services that allow you to encrypt data both in storage and in transit.
 This way, you can significantly minimize the risk of a devastating data breach.

-For preserving the privacy of PII, you can also implement pseudonymization.
+To preserve the privacy of PII, you can also implement pseudonymization during user activity monitoring.

 6. Limit access to critical assets